Accounts Receivable Factoring for Your Business

 What are Factoring Fees?

-Fees for receivables financing can be anywhere between 1%-5%.
-Factoring fees are calculated based on your sales volume, client base, industry and type of program (recourse vs. non-recourse).
+Fees for factoring receivables can be anywhere between 1%-5%.
+Accounts receivable factoring fees are calculated based on your sales volume, client base, industry and type of program (recourse vs. non-recourse).
 If you’re looking for low factoring fees with competitive programs, we’ve got you covered.
 Get in touch today and let us work our magic!

 What Types of Businesses Factor Receivables?

-If you’re a B2B company, you’re likely eligible to factor, even if you’re a startup.
+If you’re a B2B company, you’re likely eligible for accounts receivable factoring, even if you’re a startup.
 It’s important to remember that it doesn’t matter if you have less-than-perfect credit.
 You can obtain the financing you need by selling your accounts receivable to a factoring company.

 We work with a variety of industries, including: